apache/maven/maven-core-it/README.txt

         when they contain ${project.build.directory} in the string value of a Map.Entry.

+it0105: MRESOURCES-18

+it0106: When a project has modules and its parent is not preinstalled [MNG-2318]

 it0107: Verify that default implementation of an implementation for a complex object works as
         expected [MNG-2293]
 -------------------------------------------------------------------------------